 April 4 – June 6

-NAMI Basics for Parent of Children & Adolescents is offered 3 times per year.
-We are starting a wait list for 2015 classes.
+NAMI Basics for parents and caregivers of Children & Adolescents is offered 3 times per year.
 Click here for more information.

 To see community partners… click here!

 People with Mental Illness Enrich Our Lives